-(informative) Difference between the three classes
+<<deleted>>

-(informative) Flow chart for construction analysis and destructive physical analysis
+(informative) Flow chart for construction analysis

 Overview

 This annex is a guideline for Construction Analysis (CA) and Destructive Physical Analysis (DPA) sequences to be adapted on a case by case basis for specific products/ technologies as DSM, BGA packages.
 Construction analysis goals are specifically oriented: quality/ reliability aspects, detection of counterfeit parts, identification of lead finish (RoHs).